Seaford Rail Extension, Australia

 The southern suburbs of Adelaide are facing challenges due to an increase in population within the Onkaparinga South Coast area.

-The Government of South Australia, therefore, released a strategic infrastructure plan in March 2005, which included the Seaford expansion project.
+The South Australia Government, therefore, released a strategic infrastructure plan in March 2005, which included the Seaford expansion project.

-The project will involve extension of the rail line from Noarlunga Centre Railway Station to the Seaford District Centre by 5.7km.
+The project involved extension of the rail line from Noarlunga Centre Railway Station to the Seaford District Centre by 5.7km.

-The part of the project involving the construction of 5.5km of dual rail track from Noarlunga to Seaford is expected to cost $250m to $291m.
-The line will be extended beneath Goldsmith Drive to Onkaparinga Valley estuary and will cross over Old Honeypot Road.
-From here the tracks will cross Onkaparinga Valley estuary and run adjacent to Sauerbiers Road to the Seaford Meadows Station.
+The part of the project involving the construction of 5.5km of dual rail track from Noarlunga to Seaford was completed at a cost of $291m.
+The line extends beneath Goldsmith Drive to Onkaparinga Valley estuary, and crosses over Old Honeypot Road.
+From here, the tracks cross Onkaparinga Valley estuary and run adjacent to Sauerbiers Road to the Seaford Meadows Station.

 Infrastructure

-The project includes construction of new stations at Seaford Meadows and the Seaford District Centre and a bus interchange at the Seaford District Centre.
-Park and ride facilities will be built at the new stations.
+The project included construction of new stations at Seaford Meadows and the Seaford District Centre and a bus interchange at the Seaford District Centre.
+Park and ride facilities were built at the new stations.

-Bridges are planned to be constructed over the track at Goldsmith Drive, Seaford Road and Lynton Terrace.
-A 1.2km rail bridge over Onkaparinga Valley and Old Honeypot Drive are also a part of the project.
-The Onkaparinga Valley Bridge will be the longest bridge in the state with 21 spans located 53m apart.
-Construction of the bridge is estimated to cost $219.2m.
-New access and footbridges for cyclists and pedestrians are also planned.
+Bridges were constructed over the track at Goldsmith Drive, Seaford Road and Lynton Terrace.
+A 1.2km rail bridge over Onkaparinga Valley and a bridge over Old Honeypot Drive were also built as part of the project.
+The Onkaparinga Valley Bridge is the longest bridge in the state with 21 spans located 53m apart.
+New access and footbridges for cyclists and pedestrians were also built.

-The rail line will be electrified with a 25Kv traction power system.
+The rail line is electrified with a 25kV traction power system.

 Construction